-We will show you over 20 webcams in San Francisco area and provide with you a guide to the Best San Francisco Hotels for your visit.
+We will show you over 20 webcams in San Francisco area.
 San Francisco, known as the "City by the Bay," is a worldly and seductive place, full of culture, magnificent sights and outstanding food.
 Its famous sights include the Golden Gate Bridge, cable cars, Victorian Row houses and its steep rolling hills.
 Surrounded by the Pacific Ocean and the San Francisco Bay, the city is subject to thick fog that rolls-in, often in the summer and fall.

-San Francisco Bay Cam view from the Lawrence Hall of Science, overlooking the San Francisco Bay Area.
-Still image updated from time to time.
+Enjoy the view from the Lawrence Hall of Science, overlooking the San Francisco Bay Area.

 The Golden Gate Bridge opened In 1937 and is largely considered the symbol if San Francisco.
 The bridge is currently the 2nd longest single-span suspension bridge in the world.
 It is painted an "International Orange" color and is anchored by 746-foot-high twin towers, the tallest in the world.
 A drive (or walk) over the bridge is a must while in the city.
 There is a car toll of $3 going southbound

 Another must is taking a ride on the famous cable cars.
 They were designed to carry passengers up the steep hills of San Francisco.
 There is even a cable car museum on Mason Street that has models and photographs of the early cable transit system, including the first cable car from 1873.
 Between the cable cars, trolley buses, ferries and just walking, you can see a lot of the city without even having to drive your car.
 If you do decide to drive, be sure to be careful before parking on the street.
 A much safer bet is to park your car in a parking garage or lot.